An Interview With Tialila Kikon

 What is your preferred or go-to medium for writing poetry?
 Is it your phone, or do you carry your notebook around?

 I always carry a small notebook around.
-But it is more like whatever convenient medium one can find.
-I also use canvas to draw on my inner expressions.
+But it is more like whatever convenient medium one has, like a phone, etc. I use Canva to create my simple expressions.

 How much heed do you give to literary devices while writing your poetry?